NicoHood/HoodLoader2/Readme.md

 * Improved USART reconfiguration
 * Changed Magic Key to RAMEND
   (requires new HID-Project IDE patch, but is still backwards compatible)
-* Changed programming baud rate (from 57600 to 1200) to reprogramm an Arduino Nano
 * Saved a lot of ram by moving descriptors to PROGMEM (8/16u2)
 * Added 32u4 support
 * Added EEPROM program support for 32u2
 * Switch to U2Xn=0 if needed
-* Added old Atmega328 bootloader compatibility (baud 57600)
 * Added USB reconnect support
 * General improvements to reduce flash size
-* Added small linux avrdude firmware upload script
 * Updated Installation sketch
-* Note: Can only be (re)compiled with AVR-GCC 5.1 and LTO (see wiki)
+* Note: Can only be (re)compiled with AVR-GCC 5.1 and LTO (see wiki) Not included features (removed while developing, but can be recompiled):
+* Changed programming baud rate (from 57600 to 1200) to reprogramm an Arduino Nano
+* Added old Atmega328 bootloader compatibility (baud 57600)
+* Removed /tools folder and added information to wiki instead

 2.0.4 Release (20.03.2015)
 * HoodLoader2.0.4